davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-7/verses/matthew-7-16/matthew-7-16-kjv.md

 ---
+title: "Matthew 7:16 KJV"
+King James Version of: "Matthew 7:16"
+type: verse
-title: "Ye shall know them by their fruits.
+verse: "Ye shall know them by their fruits.
 Do men gather grapes of thorns, or figs of thistles?"
-attribution: "Matthew 7:16 KJV"
-King James Version of: "Matthew 7:16"
-type: quote
 tags:
-  - quote
+  - verse
 ---